-732A66 Decision theory Fall semester 2021 Assignment 4
+732A66 Decision theory Fall semester 2023 Assignment 3

-Assignment 4
+Assignment 3

-Below are two tasks that you shall try to solve using analytical methods (i.e. not by simulation).
+Below are three tasks that you shall try to solve.
 All questions put should be answered.
 Prepare your solutions in a nice format that can be easily read.
 You can help each other but there must be individual submissions (that are not just copies of one submission).

-Your solutions should be submitted at latest on Friday 14 January 2022.
+Your solutions should be submitted at latest on Friday 12 January 2024.

-1. Assume some budget calculations depend on whether a certain cost will be at least SEK 120 000 or lower than this amount.
+- Assume some budget calculations depend on whether a certain cost will be at least SEK 120 000 or lower than this amount.
 A reasonable model for this cost is a normal distribution with standard deviation SEK 12 000 (independent of the mean) and a mean that can be modelled as normally distributed with mean 115 000 (SEK) and standard deviation 9 000 (SEK).
 No trend is anticipated for this cost and for the 6 previous periods the average cost was SEK 121 000.

-Note that the hypotheses are about the actual cost, not the expected cost.

-- a) Show that the prior odds for the hypothesis that the cost will exceed SEK 120 000 (against the alternative that it will not) is about 0.59. [hint: write the observed variable \tilde{x} as a sum of two independent random variables $\tilde{x} = \tilde{\mu} + \tilde{\varepsilon}$] - b) Show that the Bayes factor (considering the average cost for the previous 6 periods) for the hypothesis that the cost will exceed SEK 120 000 (against the alternative that it will not) is about 1.63. - c) If the loss of accepting the hypothesis that the cost will be lower than SEK 120 000 while the opposite will be true is SEK 4 000, and the loss of accepting the hypothesis that the cost will be at least SEK 120 000 while the opposite will be true is SEK 6 000, which decision should be made for the budget (according to the rule of minimizing the expected loss)?
+Note that the hypotheses are about the actual cost, not the expected cost. - a) Show that the prior odds for the hypothesis that the cost will exceed SEK 120 - a) Show that the prior odds for the hypothesis that the cost will exceed SEK 120 000 (against the alternative that it will not) is about 0.59. [hint: write the observed variable \tilde{x} as a sum of two independent random variables $\tilde{x} = \tilde{\mu} + \tilde{\varepsilon}$] - b) Show that the Bayes factor (considering the average cost for the previous 6 periods) for the hypothesis that the cost will exceed SEK 120 000 (against the alternative that it will not) is about 1.63 [Not about 1.60 or about 1.70]. - c) If the loss of accepting the hypothesis that the cost will be lower than SEK 120 000 while the opposite will be true is SEK 4 000, and the loss of accepting the hypothesis that the cost will be at least SEK 120 000 while the opposite will be true is SEK 6 000, which decision should be made for the budget (according to the rule of minimizing the expected loss)? - 2.
+Consider a big box filled with an enormous amount of poker chips.
+You know that either 70% of the chips are red and the remainder blue, or 70% are blue and the remainder red.
+You must guess whether the big box has 70% red / 30% blue or 70% blue / 30% red.
+If you guess correctly, you win US\$5.
+If you guess incorrectly, you lose US\$3.
+Your prior probability that the big box contains 70% red / 30% blue is 0.40, and you are risk neutral in your decision making (i.e. your utility is linear in money). - a) If you could purchase sample information in the form of one draw of a chip from the big box, how much should you be willing to pay for it?